 In recent years the popularity of Outsider Art has increased with both collectors and exhibitors, and it has featured in auctions and international exhibitions.
 Given its raw, democratic origins, Outsider Art has a universal appeal.
 Not only does the work transcend genres, it also serves as a powerful mirror of the artist’s state of mind and of the time in which he or she lived.
 ‘It is impossible to get Outsider Art that is removed emotionally and personally from its maker,’ says specialist Cara Zimmerman.

-Here, Zimmerman lists key artists for collectors to look out for, with selected works from our Outsider and Vernacular Art sale on 19 January at Christie’s in New York, and highlighted pieces previously sold at Christie’s.
+Here, Zimmerman lists key artists for collectors to look out for, with selected works from our Outsider and Vernacular Art sale on 18 January at Christie’s in New York.

 Of all of the artists mentioned by Zimmerman, Henry Darger’s story reads most like a fairy tale.
 Born in Chicago in 1892, Darger spent much of his childhood at the Lincoln Asylum for Feeble-Minded Children.
 After leaving at 16, he found employment as a janitor in a Catholic hospital.